Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Steel Wire Recovery

-Canadian steel production, concentrated in Ontario and Quebec, creates strong domestic demand for recovered steel wire from tire processing.
-The truck tyre sidewall cutter enables efficient separation and recovery of high-value steel components.
+Canadian steel production, concentrated in Ontario and Quebec, creates domestic demand for recovered steel wire from tyre processing.
+The truck tyre sidewall cutter enables efficient separation and recovery of high-value steel components, making it a productive addition to facilities processing large volumes of truck and OTR tyres.
+Recovered wire that meets steel mill specifications can re-enter the supply chain rather than going to landfill, improving both the environmental and financial performance of a recycling operation.

 Export Market Access